by The Law Office of Frank Ciardi | Oct 21, 2019 | Criminal Defense

 This seemingly straightforward question is quite controversial.
 The Sixth Amendment gives defendants the right to reach out to a lawyer.
-But courts are a bit vague as to when this right kicks in, and when defendants should call a Rochester DWI attorney.
+But courts are a bit vague about when this right kicks in, and when defendants should call a Rochester DWI attorney.

-The Miranda Rights state that defendants have the right to have attorneys present during questioning.
-However, courts have consistently rebuffed defendants when they try to assert that right.
+The Miranda Rights state that defendants can have attorneys present during questioning.
+However, courts have consistently rebuffed defendants when asserting that right.
 For example, courts have continually held that DWI defendants cannot seek legal advice before consenting or refusing to a request for a chemical sample.

 These rulings are unfortunate.
-Because of these holdings, by the time a lawyer comes on board, the state has already collected most of the evidence it will present at trial.
+Because of these holdings, the state has already collected most of the evidence it will present at trial by the time a lawyer comes on board.
 So, a Rochester DWI attorney must work extra hard to level the playing field.

 Often, a Rochester DWI attorney can arrange pretrial release with few or no conditions, and at little or no cost to the defendant.
 Procedurally, attorney bonds are more streamlined than non-attorney bonds.
 Since the defendant already has hired a lawyer, there is a higher chance that the defendant will appear at trial, so bond is easier and less expensive.